-APST ND DT D WD Demonstrate knowledge and understanding of the conce substance and structure of the content and teaching strategies of the teacher area. epts,2.1 Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
-2.6 Include a range of teaching strategies.
-3.3 • Demonstrate knowledge of a range of resources, included 3.4ICT, that engage students in their learning. ıding Demonstrate a range of verbal and non-verbal communication strategies to support studentengagement.
-3.5 Seek and apply constructive feedback from superviso and teachers to improve teaching practice rs 6.3 Please provide comments about knowledge, practice a inrelation to this section. nd enga gemen t of the prese rvice to eacher
+APST ND DT D WD • Demonstrate knowledge and understanding of the concepts, 2.1 substance and structure of the content and teaching strategies of the teacher area. • Implement teaching strategies for using ICT to expand 2.6 curriculum learning opportunities for students. • Include a range of teaching strategies.
+3.3 • Demonstrate knowledge of a range of resources, including 3.4ICT, that engage students in their learning. • Demonstrate a range of verbal and non-verbal 3.5 communication strategies to support studentengagement. • Seek and apply constructive feedback from supervisors 6.3 and teachers to improve teaching practice ease provide comments about knowledge, practice and engage elation to this section. gemen t of the prese rvice to eache